 1. Last Stop on Market Street by Matt de la Peña

-CJ and his Nana ride bus to get around their town.
+In the story Last Stop on Market Street, CJ and his Nana ride bus to get around their town.
 CJ enjoys his bus ride on most days.
-He does start to question his Nana about why they have to ride the bus, wait in the rain, why they do not have a car, and why they always need to visit with the passengers on the bus.
+He does start to question his Nana about why they have to ride the bus, why they wait in the rain, why they do not have a car, and why they always need to visit with the passengers on the bus.

 2. Where Are You From? by Yamile Saied Méndez

 In the book Where Are You From?, the main character in this book is always asked where she is from.
 She tries to explain that she is from here, just like everyone else.
 However, that answer doesn’t seem to satisfy the people asking.
 She decides to ask her Abuelo where she is from because he knows everything.
 He tells her all about the places her ancestors lived and the things they used to do.
 She is from the Pampas, gauchos, and brown river.
 She learns she is from the blue ocean and hurricanes.

 When she presses for the name of a specific place, he tells her that she comes from his heart and the heart of all of the family members that came before them.
 The little girl is happy with this answer and proud to know more about where she is from.

 This Grandparents’ Day book is great for highlighting grandfather-grandchild relationships.